dBCooper2/pythonic-finance/scripts/structure.md

 - Creates Visualizations using PyGWalker, MatPlotLib and Seaborn to visualize the completed Regression Estimations

 ## Concerns/Non-Class Features

 - Currently the OLS Model uses X and Y, figure out a way to better label the predictor and response variables for readability

-  -
+- Iterating over 1D Arrays need to be done using LISTS, and 2D Iteration needs to be done using NUMPY or PANDAS SERIES

+- Check the rules for downloading candles using Yahoo Finance! <https://github.com/ranaroussi/yfinance/wiki/Tickers#download>